Camp BIOmed Information

 2015 NWABR Camp BIOmed!

 Camp BIOmed, a summer camp for high school students, will run from July 6 to August 21 with three tracks: Do-It-Yourself Scientific Cancer Laboratory, Origami of Life (with Bioinformatics), and CSI (Crime Scene Investigation) (See below for details on camps!).
 All students entering into Grades 9-12 in the fall of 2015 are welcome to register and attend.
 Each camp costs $600 for non-members and $500 for early bird registrants & employees of member institutions.
 Each camp runs from 9 AM to 3 PM (M-F) for a week.
 Every Friday, NWABR will hold a Culminating Expo from 1 PM to 3 PM, where the campers from all the three camps will come together, present their work, and share their experiences from the camp with their friends and family.

 CSI (Crime Scene Investigation) Camp:

 NWABR proudly introduces a new camp track this year - CSI.
 Here, the students take charge of a mock crime scene to solve a mystery.
 The campers will learn and apply various scientific techniques used in the process of investigating a crime scene to analyze the evidence and reach a scientific conclusion.
 Techniques include DNA fingerprinting using gel electrophoresis and restriction digests, ELISAs (enzyme-linked immunosorbent assays), blood typing, heart dissection, and blood spatter analysis.

-Students will have an opportunity to manipulate tools and technology and to gain hands-on laboratory experience.
-Experiences include sheep brain dissection, building your own microscope, using enzyme-linked immunosorbent assays (ELISAs) to detect cancer biomarkers, and other scientific methods.
+Students will learn about the science of cancer through hands-on laboratory experience.
+Experiences include sheep brain dissection, DNA gel electrophoresis, building your own microscope, using enzyme-linked immunosorbent assays (ELISAs) to detect cancer biomarkers, and other scientific methods.

 Origami of Life with Bioinformatics:

 Students will also have a hands-on experience with Foldit, an online video game developed by University of Washington which illuminates the functional elements of specialized proteins through the process of puzzle solving.
 The game asks students to fold proteins using acid chemical mechanisms to predict functionality.
 Campers will get a chance to learn about the origin of the game along with its real life application.